-If you have had restorative treatment on the NHS, and something goes wrong, requiring repair or retreatment, within 12 months of the original treatment, then your dentist should carry out the necessary work free of charge.
+If you have had restorative treatment on the NHS, and something goes wrong, requiring repair or retreatment, within 12 months of the original treatment, then your dentist should do the necessary work free of charge.

-Restorative treatment includes fillings, root fillings, inlays, porcelain veneers or crowns.
+Restorative treatment includes fillings, root fillings, inlays, porcelain veneers and crowns.

 This will not normally apply if:

-- within the 12-month period another dentist has carried out any treatment on the same tooth that has been restored, or
+- within the 12-month period another dentist has done any treatment on the same tooth that has been restored, or

 - the repair or restoration is a result of trauma